jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

 &nbsp;

 We now have explored some ways how we can optimise our code using ORMs.
 There are many more techniques that would be hard to cover in a short span of time.
+What we've discussed about SQLAlchemy is just the tip of the iceberg.
 Feel free to browse the SQLAlchemy [documentation](https://docs.sqlalchemy.org/en/20/index.html) to find ways to make your life easier!

 Having said that, let's switch gears and look at asyncio, and how we can utilise it in our service.